sambath-kumar/cGAN-Diagnose-DiabeticRetinopathy/README.md

 # cGAN-Diagnose-Glaucoma
-diagnose glaucoma using synthetic OCT-A images from Fundus images.
+diagnose Diabetic retinopathy using synthetic OCT-A images from Fundus images.
 Dataset: https://zenodo.org/records/6476639
 1. pre-processing steps
 2. Pipeline to create dataset for train, test of Fundus and OCT-A images